mustafa-official/gadget-point-client/README.md

 # Gadget Point

-#### It's a Fullstack functionality based Single page website where users can perform some search filtering functionalities.
-This project will focus on implementing pagination, searching, categorization and sorting of products.
+#### This project is a full-stack single-page application designed to provide users with advanced search and filtering capabilities.
+It includes features such as pagination, search functionality, product categorization, and sorting.
+The focus is on delivering a seamless and efficient user experience for managing and exploring products.

 Live Link: https://gadget-point-1.web.app